 Try Meat-Free Monday as your first challenge, and then either stick with it or move to explore more options.

 If you have a garden space, then you should compost anything compostable.

 It’s good for the earth, it’s good for you, and it’s part of the zero-waste lifestyle.

-Try this great link to WellGardening.Com for fantastic advice on all things composting if you have a useable outside space.
+Try this great link to WellGardening.Com for fantastic advice on all things composting if you have usable outside space.

-If that’s not possible, then you should definitely check out Bokashi composting.
+If that’s not possible, then you should check out Bokashi composting.